-Best Salon Management Software 2026: Top 7 Platforms Compared
+Best Salon Software 2026: Top 7 Platforms Compared

 Author

-We evaluated seven leading salon management software platforms for 2026 across booking, POS, marketing automation, staff management, reporting, and value.
+We evaluated seven leading salon and beauty salon software platforms for 2026 across booking, POS, marketing automation, staff management, reporting, and value.
 Here is the full comparison.

 Quick Comparison: 7 Best Salon Management Software Platforms in 2026

-Zenoti — Best for enterprise salon chains and large spa groups.
-Native multi-location architecture, advanced analytics, dedicated onboarding.
-Custom enterprise pricing.
+- Zenoti: Best for Enterprise salon chains & large spa groups.
+Starting price Custom enterprise pricing.
+Free trial: Demo only.

 What Changed in Salon Software in 2026